 Occupational medicine focuses on the prevention, evaluation, and treatment of health conditions related to the workplace.
 This specialty bridges healthcare and job performance, ensuring employees are medically fit to perform their roles safely while helping employers maintain a healthy workforce.
 Occupational Medicine also plays a key role in regulatory compliance, injury prevention, and return-to-work planning.

-- Work-related injuries and illnesses
+Work-related injuries and occupational illnesses

-- Repetitive stress and overuse injuries
+Repetitive stress and overuse injuries

-- Minor fractures, sprains, and strains
+Minor fractures, sprains, and strains

-- Drug and alcohol testing
+Drug and alcohol testing

-- DOT and non-DOT exams
+DOT and non-DOT medical examinations

 Visiting Endure Urgent Care for occupational medicine ensures prompt evaluation, proper documentation, and coordinated care.
 Our team works closely with employers and employees to support recovery, promote workplace safety, and help individuals return to work confidently and responsibly.